Sanity is overrated.

 “Aidan, please calm down — “

-“Oh, save it, Agatha.
+“Oh save it, Agatha.
 You’re worse than her!
 You didn’t tell me and you’re my sister!”

-“She’s my bestfriend!”
+“She’s my best friend!”

 “Yeah, I can really see where your loyalties lie —"

 you weren't.
 Then it turned out the both of you were sneaking around the whole time — "

 "Save it, Agatha!
 I am so bloody sick of all the lies in this group!
 Why can't any of us just tell the truth for once — ?!"

-I blinked, snapping out of my panicked haze, to see Potter striding forward into the middle of the group, placing a placating hand on Dom and Aidan’s shoulders.
+I blinked, snapping out of my panicked haze to see Potter striding forward into the middle of the group and placing a placating hand on Dom and Aidan’s shoulders.

 Somehow, I could sense that the next few words out of Fred’s mouth would change everything.
-We were on the brink of darkness, and we were about to take the plunge.
-Nothing would be the same ever again.
+We were on the brink of darkness, about to take the plunge, and nothing would be the same ever again.

-“I’ve been expelled,” Fred said faintly.
-“Vespertine...
+“I’ve been expelled,” Fred said faintly, quietly.
+“Vespertine.
 She expelled me.”

 Please don't hate me for this!
 It gets better, I promise.
 It really does.
-But you know what they say - when it rains, it fucking rains.
+But you know what they say - when it rains, it really fucking rains.
 (That is what they say, right?)

 Speaking of reviews, I've recently written and posted a new one-shot called Death and All His Friends.
 It's my first attempt at dark/horror, and I've really poured a lot of work and soul into it.
-If you could check it out, that'd be fantasmorgical.
+If you could check it out, that'd be fantasmagorical.
 I honestly think it's some of my best work.